-Dogsharks are what Educational Specialist are calling a dangerous model of Imaginative thinking, social interaction, sharing and problem solving.
+Dogsharks are what Educational Specialists are calling a model of Imaginative thinking, social interaction, sharing and problem solving.

 ‘You’re putting the power in the kids hands!’ is the frightened refrain.